[Image of Hopetoun House by Visit Scotland]

 [Image by Visit Scotland]

 Another annual highlight on the South Queensferry calendar is The Loony Dook.
-Taking place on New Year’s Day, up to a thousand people in fancy dress throw themselves into the freezing water of the Firth of Forth.
+Taking place on New Year’s Day, up to 1,000 people in fancy dress throw themselves into the freezing water of the Firth of Forth.
 The tradition dates to 1987 as a somewhat extreme attempt by a group of locals to find a hangover cure.
 The event has now grown in popularity and today attracts participants from all over the world.
-Most people go in for a quick dip and retreat quickly whilst some brave souls stay in for as long as half an hour.
-This tradition is definitely one for the hardiest, or looniest, of folk!
+This is one tradition that is definitely one for the hardiest, or looniest, of folk!